DonGideon/DeutscheRatte/README.md

 2. Add an `.env` file with `TELEGRAM_TOKEN={YourToken}`
 3. If using "ngrok", run in a terminal `ngrok http 8080` you will get `YourPublicURL`
 4. Open your web browser and type `https://api.telegram.org/bot{YourToken}/setWebhook?url={YourPublicURL}`
-5. Open Terminal with the clone repository and `yarn srart`
+5. Open Terminal with the clone repository and `yarn start`
 6. Play

 ## Why

 1. Easy to understand
-2. Simplfy Telegram API
+2. Simplify Telegram API
 3. Includes a scraper
 4. Can be used locally
 5. Sit on the Toilet and learn Deutsch